open-AIMS/reefguide/packages/infra/README.md

 ## Administering the EFS service instance

+You can use the below manual process to connect to the EFS volume, or use the management scripts below in [efs scripts](#efs-management-scripts).

-- connect to the instance using AWS SSM Connect (go to AWS -> EC2 -> Find the service instance -> Connect -> Connect using SSM)
+Connect to the instance using AWS SSM Connect (go to AWS -> EC2 -> Find the service instance -> Connect -> Connect using SSM)

 then get into the ubuntu user and mount the volume